reduxjs/redux/docs/usage/WritingCustomMiddleware.md

 Middleware in Redux can be mainly used to either

-- create side effects for actions, or to
+- create side effects for actions,
-- modify or cancel actions.
+- modify or cancel actions, or to
+- modify the input accepted by dispatch.

 Most use cases fall into the first category: For example [Redux-Saga](https://github.com/redux-saga/redux-saga/), [redux-observable](https://github.com/redux-observable/redux-observable), and [RTK listener middleware](https://redux-toolkit.js.org/api/createListenerMiddleware) all create side effects that react to actions.
 These examples also show that this is a very common need: To be able to react to an action other than with a state change.

+Modifying actions can be used to e.g. enhance an action with information from the state or from an external input, or to throttle, debounce or gate them.

-The most obvious example for modifying actions is [Redux Thunk](https://github.com/reduxjs/redux-thunk), which transforms a function returning an action into an action by calling it.
-But it can also be used to e.g. enhance an action with information from the state or from an external input.
+The most obvious example for modifying the input of dispatch is [Redux Thunk](https://github.com/reduxjs/redux-thunk), which transforms a function returning an action into an action by calling it.

 ## When to use custom middleware